-- Our mission is to promote, provide for and improve the welfare of cats and dogs through education, intervention, and rehabilitation
+- To promote, provide for and improve the welfare of cats and dogs through education, intervention, and rehabilitation

 - To prevent cruelty to all animals